rogerthant/peak-electricity-demand-forecast/README.md

 - The Low Carbon London dataset is not provided in this repository due to licensing restrictions.
 However, it can be accessed via the UK Data Service:  [Low Carbon London Dataset](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7857).

 ## **Acknowledgements**
 I would like to thank my supervisor, Dr. Fanlin Meng, for his invaluable guidance and encouragement throughout this project.
-Special thanks to my family, friends, and colleagues for their support.
+Special thanks to my family. friends, and girlfriend for their support.

 ## **Contact**
 For any questions about this project, feel free to contact me at rogerthant33@gmail.com